On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry: A Riemannian definition of quasiregular mappings

 The Sobolev space $W^{1,p}(M,N)$ of mappings between Riemannian manifolds is usually defined by isometrically embedding the target manifold $N$ to some $\R^k$, where $k$ is large enough, and then defining

 Here $u$ is understood as the composition $E\circ\phi$, where $\phi:M\to N$ and $E$ is an embedding of $N$ to some $\R^k$, implicit in the definition.
-See~\cite{Hajlasz, Hajlasz2, Schoen1, Schoen2} for details about this definition.
+See~\cite{HIMO, Hajlasz2, Schoen1, Schoen2} for details about this definition.
 For our purposes the following simpler definition of Sobolev spaces is enough.
 This is because we assume that the mappings we consider are localizable.

 A mapping $\phi$ is \emph{localizable} if for every $p\in M$ there exist a neighborhood $U$ of $p$ and a coordinate neighborhood $V$ of $\phi(p)$ such that $\phi(U)$ is compactly contained in $V$, $\phi(U)\subset\subset V$.
 If $p\in M$, and $U$ and $V$ are as described, the restriction $\phi:U\to V$ is called a \emph{localization} of $\phi$ at $p$ or simply a localization.
 Note that every continuous mapping is localizable.
-In fact, Riemannian quasiregular mapping can be redefined on sets of measure zero to continuous mappings (see Thm.~\ref{rqr}).
-Therefore, we could have assumed that the mappings in the Definition~\ref{idef} are continuous without any loss of generality.
+In fact, Riemannian quasiregular mapping can be redefined on sets of measure zero to continuous mappings (see Thm.~\ref{rqr}), and therefore we could have assumed continuity in the definition of Riemannian quasiregular mappings above without any loss of generality.
+We assume only localizability of the mappings, since the emphasis of the present work is in its functional analytic aspects, where continuity is implied by the theory.

 The localizability of the mappings allows us to define Sobolev spaces in terms of local coordinate charts.
 We say that $\phi$ belongs to the Sobolev space $W^{1,p}(M,N)$, $p>1$, if the coordinate representation of every localization $\phi:U\to V$ is in the Sobolev space $W^{1,p}(U,V)$ in $\R^n$.
 Here $U$ and $V$ are identified with the images of $U$ and $V$ under coordinate charts.
 This is the definition of Sobolev spaces we use.
 We remark that the same definition of Sobolev spaces has also been used in the study of harmonic mappings between manifolds~\cite{Jost}.
 Local Sobolev spaces $W^{1,p}_{loc}(M,N)$ are defined in an analogous manner.